Read First (Updated: 4/8/15)

 It was a good thing I did – they had Charity’s employment listed as mine and Charity’s employment listed as her former employment.
 I was also able to take care of a false delinquency charge on both Charity and I’s accounts.

 Now I was done and the choice was to keep the service for $11.97/mo. or cancel it.
-Well, that was easy – I want to cancel it.
+Well, that was easy – I wanted to cancel it.
 Unfortunately, unlike most web services, it isn’t particularly easy to cancel your service.
-I scoured everywhere within my account and profile settings for TransUnion for a cancel option but all I could do was upgrade my services to more expensive plans – not cancel them.
+I scoured everywhere within my account and profile settings on the TransUnion website for a cancel option but all I could do was upgrade my services to more expensive plans – not cancel them.
 What?!?!

 When everything else fails there is one solution remaining (okay two, one can also find a postal address) – find a phone number and talk to a real person (time consuming and I don’t like phones).
 I went to the TransUnion site and clicked on Contact Us.
 Okay, a whole bunch of options…which one to try?
 In the end I chose Consumer Resources – called the number and within three minutes was somehow placing (via their automated system) an order for another credit report and pressing 0 repeatedly only caused them to hang up on me rather than sending me to a real operator / support person.
 Usually 0 indicates the person needs help not “please end my phone call.”
 Thankfully, the order didn’t go through.